UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 ## Working With Larger Datasets

-In our dataset of two samples it is quite easy to think about the whole experiment & assess the overall quality.
+In our dataset of two samples it is quite easy to think about the whole experiment and assess the overall quality.

 *What about if we had 100 samples?*

 Each .zip archive contains text files with the information which can easily be parsed into an overall summary.
 We could write a script to extract this information if we had the time.
-However, some members of the Bioinformatics Hub have published an `R` package to help with this, which is available from https://bioconductor.org/packages/release/bioc/html/ngsReports.html & is installed on your VM already.
+However, some members of the Bioinformatics Hub have published an `R` package to help with this, which is available from https://bioconductor.org/packages/release/bioc/html/ngsReports.html and is installed on your VM already.
 It won't be too useful today, but may be useful in the future.

 # Trimming and Quality Filtering of NGS data

-Once we have inspected our data & have an idea of how accurate our reads are, as well as any other technical issues that may be within the data, we may need to trim adapter sequences or filter the reads to make sure we are aligning or analysing sequences that accurately represent our source material.
+Once we have inspected our data and have an idea of how accurate our reads are, as well as any other technical issues that may be within the data, we may need to trim adapter sequences or filter the reads to make sure we are aligning or analysing sequences that accurately represent our source material.
 As we’ve noticed, the quality of reads commonly drops off towards the end of the reads, and dealing with this behaviour is an important part of most  processing pipelines.
 Sometimes we will require reads of identical lengths for our downstream analysis, whilst other times we can use reads of varying lengths.
 The data cleaning steps we choose for our own analysis will inevitably be influenced by our downstream requirements.

 ## The Basic Workflow

-Data cleaning & pre-processing can involve many steps, and today we will use the basic work-flow as outlined below.
+Data cleaning and pre-processing can involve many steps, and today we will use the basic work-flow as outlined below.
 Every analysis is slightly different so some steps may or may not be required for your own data.
 Some steps do have a little overlap, and some pipelines may perform some of these steps for you.

 Using today’s dataset, we will take one sequencing experiment through de-multiplexing and adapter removal.
  We will perform most steps on files at this stage, rather than on a complete library, but the principle is essentially the same.